AlexMog/Onset-MogZones/README.md

 # Mog Zones
 This package allows for creation of zones.
-Each zone can take multiple shapes (see `lib/shapes.lua` for provided shapes), event custom polygon shapes.
+Each zone can take multiple shapes, even custom polygon shapes.
 The package will generate events depending on players state.
 The packages uses QuadTree to optimize collisions check.